epfl-ada/ada-2021-project-madam/README.md

 ### ABSTRACT

----
+Gender equality is a long-fought battle, and one that has already taken long strides.
+With this projects we set ourselves out to analyze whether there is still a fundamental difference in the way quotes from men vs women are handled by various news sources.
+More than simply looking at the representativity of genders, we want to study the content of the quotes.
+Is there a difference in the topics men or women are cited on?
+What is the overal sentiment (positive or negative) associated with the quotes?
+What kind of language is cited (simpler or more complex)?
+News sources have the power to influence society on a large.
+So biases can be easily propagated, via the choice of quotes, by their content or sentiment, it is entirely possible to reflect an image (potentially distorted) of a group of people.
+Is that happening?
+That's what we want to discover.

 ### Research Questions

-On this project we set ourselves out to analyze whether there is any fundamental difference in the way quotes from men vs women are handled by various news sources.
-We want to study:
+With this project we hope to answer the following questions.

 - What is the representativity of quotes by gender, and how has it evolved over time?
 - Which are the main topics in the quotes from different genders?